top of page

 NIGEL WORNE

 Nigel spent his early years in Pakistan and Africa.
-He was educated at St Edwards, Oxford before starting his career in marketing in Canada with General Mills and Quaker Oats.
+He was educated at St Edwards, Oxford, before starting his career in marketing in Canada with General Mills and Quaker Oats.

 Returning to the UK he worked in marketing at Beecham, Campbell’s Soup and Ross Youngs before becoming Managing Director at HP

-Foods, Fox’s Biscuits and then Denby Pottery.
+Foods, Fox’s Biscuits and then Denby Pottery where he led a successful management buy out.

 He worked as a volunteer St Anne’s Shelter in Leeds which supports homeless individuals to live independently and was Chairman of West Yorkshire and Humberside Business in the Arts.

 He was invited to become a Trustee of the H&S Davidson Trust in 2012.
-He has worked on two HSDT projects in Kolkata with Save the Children, the first focused on rescuing female child domestic workers and the second creating education opportunities for children from the slum districts of the city enabling them to enrol in the state school system.
+He has worked on two successful HSDT projects in Kolkata with Save the Children.
+The first focused on rescuing female child domestic workers then training them as beauticians and finding them work (the "New Horizons" programme, now in its 16th year).

 ANNE O'BEIRNE